Azure/bicep-registry-modules/avm/ptn/mgmt-groups/subscription-placement/README.md

 ### Parameter: `parSubscriptionPlacement.subscriptionIds`

-The list of subscription IDs.
+The list of subscription IDs to be placed underneath the management group.

 - Required: Yes
 - Type: array